Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration

-\textbf{What can our model contribute to interaction-augmented instructions?} The IAI model contributes to both engineering practice and HCI theory-building.
 For practitioners, paradigm graphs serve as a design language that makes implicit design trade-offs explicit.
 Developers can compare alternatives, identify unexplored regions of the design space, and refine existing interfaces by recombining atomic paradigms.
 This resonates with prior calls to move beyond ad-hoc demonstrations toward systematic design frameworks in HCI~\cite{Beaudouin-Lafon2004}.
-For researchers, our model complements prior taxonomies~\cite{Gao2024, Cook2025} and principle-based approaches~\cite{Riche2025} by introducing a formal representational structure that captures both entities and relations in human–GenAI workflows.
-Such formalization enables cumulative comparison across systems and provides a substrate for analytical and generative methods, similar to how prior models advanced earlier eras of HCI~\cite{card1986model, Beaudouin-Lafon2000, Card1999}.
+For researchers, our model complements prior taxonomies~\cite{Gao2024, Cook2025} and principle-based approaches~\cite{Riche2025} by introducing a formal representational structure that captures both entities and relations in human–GenAI workflows. \re{ For example, the three principles proposed in AI-Instruments~\cite{Riche2025} can be reinterpreted in IAI as properties of interaction flows rather than standalone design goals. \textit{Reification} corresponds to whether and how intent is externalized into explicit intermediate representations (most notably \textbf{Aug}) that persist beyond a single interaction and can be inspected, reused, or chained. \textit{Reflection} maps to interaction flows in which multiple alternatives are explicitly surfaced and negotiated over time, often through post-invocation paradigms where model outputs serve as anchors for iterative clarification. \textit{Grounding} is realized through paradigms that bind instructions to concrete artifact scopes (\eg selected artifacts, regions, or prior outputs), thereby constraining interpretation through reference rather than description.
+Rather than treating these principles as orthogonal design heuristics, IAI shows how they manifest repeatedly across different atomic paradigms depending on interaction timing, available resources, and control flow.
+This shift reframes human–GenAI interaction from early-stage guideline analysis toward the concrete design and enactment of interaction structures, thereby enabling both actionable system designs and principled exploration of new paradigms. } Such unified formalization enables cumulative comparison across systems and provides a substrate for analytical and generative methods, similar to how prior models advanced earlier eras of HCI~\cite{card1986model, Beaudouin-Lafon2000, Card1999}.